 To receive special offers, and regular updates on Plimoth Plantation’s educational programs, sign up for our Education Mailing List.

-What's the next best thing to being there?
-Being virtually there!
-Soon classes anywhere will be able to experience Plimoth Plantation.
-Using two-way interactive videoconferencing, students will be able to fully visit with Plimoth Plantation staff during engaging, informational and interactive hour-long virtual field trips.
+Can't travel to us?
+We can visit you via the web!
+Using two-way interactive videoconferencing, SKYPE, students will be able to visit with a Plimoth Plantation Museum Educator during engaging, informational and interactive hour-long virtual field trips.
 Your students can talk with a Wampanoag (Native) Museum teacher, chat with a Pilgrim, or learn all about the history of Thanksgiving.
-To receive updates on this program, sign up for our Education Mailing List.
+Each program is a one-hour presentation to one classroom; a maximum of 25 students per classroom.